researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Protocol core objective is to offer scalable stable censorship-resistant form of digital money.
 It is backed by dynamically managed hedged portfolio of crypto assets.
 Stability deeply dependent on operational integrity of centralized crypto exchanges rather than excess reserves as of 2025-11-15.

-**Policy Refinements**: Recent governance proposals have introduced additional safeguards.
-Minimum reserve fund thresholds now formalized at 0.5% of total supply.
-Automated rebalancing triggers activate when hedge ratios deviate by more than 2%.
-These enhancements improve operational robustness.

 **Maintenance Mechanisms**: Mechanisms used to maintain collateralization level.
 Include automated delta-hedging system establishing long spot position in approved collateral assets like BTC ETH SOL LSTs.